 What should I do if my travelling companion dies?

 It's important that the death of any Australian overseas is reported to an Australian mission.
-Contact details for Australian missions are available at dfat.gov.au/missions.
+Contact details for Australian missions overseas are available on the Department of Foreign Affairs and Trade website.

 Ideally, you'll need the following details about the deceased if you report the death: